 Proven experience building and maintaining a strong source base.

-Proven experience building, maintaining and engaging an active audience.
+Proven experience building, maintaining, and engaging an active audience.

-Knowledge of business principles essential.
+Knowledge of business principles is essential.

-Raleigh-Durham/North Carolina community experience a plus.
+Raleigh-Durham/North Carolina community experience is a plus.

 B.A. journalism or equivalent work experience

-To apply: Email a cover letter, resume and links to clips that best show enterprising and scoop reporting to Editor-in-chief Sougata Mukherjee at email@example.com
+To apply: Email a cover letter, resume, and links to clips that best show enterprising and scoop reporting to Editor-in-chief Sougata Mukherjee at email@example.com